 Tribe is similar to our following two competitors, Slack or Discord, as an integrated community platform rather than a solution that supports community as well as learning.

-If it’s in your near or distant business plan to offer a selection of learning experiences in the form of courses, events, or masterminds, Tribe would not be able to support those efforts within their own platform.
+If it’s in your near or distant business plan to offer a selection of learning experiences in the form of online courses, events, or masterminds, Tribe would not be able to support those efforts within their own platform.
 Then, you’d be forced to purchase a separate platform to host your learning experiences, and you’d create a divide between these two important aspects of your business.

 Anyone with a particular affinity for something like gaming, podcasting, art, or other pop culture favorites likely has heard of or is a part of a community on Discord.
 Millions and millions of users use Discord every month.

 Discord is similar to Tribe and, as we’ll discuss, Slack: They’re not equipped to host learning communities and the supplemental content, courses, events, and other important features of a learning community.
-You could link out to another platform or service, but learning and community would not be integrated on one, easy-to-use platform.
+You could link out to another platform or service, but learning and other community features would not be integrated on one, easy-to-use platform.

 Pricing for Discord